 A little insider knowledge can go a long way when you approve your finished proof from a print designer.
-In case you’re worried about the print proof you receive, and why you might have certain results you weren’t expecting, here are some essentials to be aware of:
+In case you’re worried about the print proof you receive, and why you might have certain results you weren’t expecting, you need to be aware of the points below

 Print is designed, set and produced in the CMYK colour space.